Biography

 Teaching

 Vineta Sareika is teaching chamber music at the Universität der Künste Berlin since 2013.
+In 2024 she became an honorary professor of Jāzeps Vītols Latvian Academy of Music.
 From 2013 to 2020 she was Master in Residence at the Queen Elisabeth Music Chapel in Belgium.
-She has given masterclasses at the Sydney and Melbourne Conservatories, London Royal Academy of Music, Nashville Vanderbilt University, Jerusalem Music Center and Weikersheim International Chamber music course.
-She has been invited to serve as a jury member at the Queen Elisabeth Violin Competition, Geneva International Chamber Music Competition, Schoenfeld International String Competition in Harbin, China.
+She has given masterclasses at the Sydney and Melbourne Conservatories, London Royal Academy of Music, Nashville Vanderbilt University, Jerusalem Music Center, HMT Leipzig, Proquartet Chamber music Center, Krakow Music Academy and Weikersheim International Chamber music course.
+She is invited to serve as a jury member at competitions as the Queen Elisabeth Violin Competition, ARD International String Quartet Competition, Geneva International Chamber Music Competition, Schoenfeld International String Competition in Harbin, China or the Maestra International Conductiong Competition in Paris.